ldw200012/YOLOV5_DuckieBot/README.md

        $ source devel/setup.bash (This command must be run on every shell you are using for ROS from now on)

 # III.
 How to run the program

+### A. Input your own dataset
+You can simply replace all the image files in the 'img' folder, but if you want to collect the image data from your own duckiebot's camera, follow below commands
+1. Make your duckiebot see

+       $ dts start_gui_tools JoudiDuck
+       $ rqt_image_view

+   Now you can see the camera view of your duckiebot

+2. Convert the compressed images into raw image

+       $ rosrun image_transport republish compressed in:=/[duckiebot_name]/camera_node/image raw out:=/[duckiebot_name]/camera_node/image/raw

+   Now you will see a new rostopic with name '/[duckiebot_name]/camera_node/image/raw'

+3. Direct to 'img' folder and save

+       $ roscd duckietown_object_recognition/img
+       $ rosrun image_view image_saver image:=/JoudiDuck/camera_node/image/raw

+   Now the images will be saved to the 'img' folder.
+   Move your duckiebot and collect the image data!

+### B. Train dataset

+### C. Detect Objects

 ***
 # About the Project